High ceiling homes are not very common these days. But if you have one, I believe you are lucky enough.

 Not only does it make your home appear brighter and larger, but also it adds to the overall home value.

-However, besides the various benefits high ceiling houses offer, one biggest issue with them is to clean and paint the ceilings which often requires various tools and extra efforts.
+However, besides the various benefits high ceiling houses offer, one biggest issue with them is the cleaning and painting of the ceilings, which often requires various tools and extra effort.

 A full-length ladder is an extremely useful piece for every homeowner who has high ceilings in their home.

-However, due to limited space, many people are hesitant to buy full-length ladders.
+However, many people are hesitant to buy full-length ladders due to limited space.

 For them, extension ladders come in handy as it characterizes convenience when it comes to painting high ceilings.

-It’s like a multi-use tool and can be used to a variety of different working heights and locations.
+It’s like a multi-use tool and can be used in a variety of different working heights and locations.